sinonjs/fake-timers/CONTRIBUTING.md

 #### In the browser

 [Mochify](https://github.com/mantoni/mochify.js) is used to run the tests in PhantomJS.
-Make sure you have `phantomjs` installed.
-Then:

 ```sh
 npm test-headless